Jinwooooo/jinwooooo-blog/_posts/2019-05-19-browndust-arena-formation-s2-gsf.md

 Because 6 turn push formation is not a popular in higher tiers (power formations does not utilize Recliss), this is using that specific information to its advantage.
 After Recliss taking hit for the team in the first enemy's turn, Refithea + Beliath pretty much gives buffs to kill anything that hits afterwards.
 Foxy is there to nullify Eindolyn buffs (taunt with heal and damage reduction) so that Anastasia and Edin has a higher chance to hit key units.

-Note that here, Granhildr is using vital + vital runes so that she can kill off enemy Anastasia / Edin with reflect (shield + shield runes may not kill Anastasia / Edin with reflect if she received any defensive buff).
-Also see that in the back 3 defensive units, they are all in unique column because of high usage rate of Valze in competitive tier in KR.
+Note that here, Granhildr is using vital + vital runes so that she can kill off enemy Anastasia / Edin with reflect (shield + shield runes may not kill Anastasia / Edin with reflect if they received any defensive buff).
+Also see that in the back 3 defensive units, they are all in unique column because of high usage rate of Valze in KR competitive tier.

-**This formation is not used on the last day of Regular Arena (it's not bad, it's just not the best formation to use to get points when you can go first), so use take this sample for users who are busy and can't burn swords regularly on weekdays or busy with real life on weekends**
+**This formation is not used on the last day of Regular Arena (it's not bad, it's just not the best formation to get points when you can go first), so this sample is for users who are busy and can't burn swords regularly on weekdays or busy with real life on weekends**

 ---